sovervo/jsgamelauncher/README.md

 # JavaScript Game Launcher
-Hello, I'm Aziza!
-This is a a seperate branch I have creathed to dive into this project from Halfstack Conferance 25' in Phoenix, AZ

 <img src="./media/device-examples.jpg" height="300" align="right" alt="RG40XXV with Phaser demo">

-A compatibly layer for JavaScript games to run WITHOUT a browser or electron using standard web APIs.
+A compatibility layer for JavaScript games to run WITHOUT a browser or electron using standard web APIs.

 The goal is to run games on cheap ($50) retro devices (or even not so cheap ones as long as they run Linux . . . for now!) that will also run in browsers without any changes.